golobby/container/README.md

 # Container
-An IoC Container written in Go.
+An IoC Container for Go projects.
 It provides simple, fluent and easy-to-use APIs to make dependency injection in GoLang very easier.

 ## Documentation